-Postgraduate students focusing on Dante will join the team of dynamic and successful researchers in Italian within the School of Modern Languages and Cultures.
+Postgraduate students focusing on Dante will join the team of dynamic and successful researchers in Italian within the School of Languages, Cultures and Societies.
 Italian at Leeds was ranked second in the league table of all UK Italian departments by the Guardian, following the 2008 Research Assessment Exercise.
-Postgraduates take part in the full range of research activities run by the Centre, by the Italian subject area, and by the School of Modern Languages and Cultures.
+Postgraduates take part in the full range of research activities run by the Centre, by the Italian subject area, and by the School of Languages, Cultures and Societies.
 They also benefit from the outstanding collections held in the University of Leeds Brotherton Library.

 Postgraduates working on medieval Italian topics form part of the communities provided by the UK Network for the Study of Medieval Italian Culture, which was established within Italian at Leeds, the Institute for Medieval Studies at the University of Leeds, and the Faculty of Arts Graduate School which provides facilities, training and support for Arts postgraduate students.

 MA by Research

 The Centre provides an excellent base for students working on research MAs on Dante.
 Students taking the MA by Research prepare a 30,000-word dissertation, over the course of one year (or two years, if studying part-time).